 Mohammed Jawad Hameed

-Mohamed Jawad Hameed is a Bahraini musician, singer and human-rights and environmental activist.
+Mohammed Jawad Hameed is a Bahraini musician, singer and human-rights and environmental activist.
 As a resident of Ma’ameer, a village in the Kingdom of Bahrain that is surrounded by over 130 polluting factories, industrial workshops, petroleum and petrochemical plants, Jawad became aware of environmental damage at an early age.
 Throughout his career, he has been engaged in drawing attention to environmental and human rights abuses in his country and region.
 He has been persecuted for his activism, but this has not deterred Jawad who is resolute in his demands for clean air and a healthy environment, and an end to discrimination in Bahrain.